-The health profile of Brighton & Hove residents is poorer than the national average in some areas these include smoking, sexually transmitted infections and vaccination uptake.
-Community pharmacies play an important role in the provision of smoking cessation, preventing sexually transmitted infections and unplanned pregnancies through the C-Card scheme free condom distribution, provision of emergency hormonal contraception and flu and Covid-19 vaccination.
+The health profile of Brighton & Hove residents is poorer than the national average in some areas these include smoking, sexually transmitted infections (STIs) and vaccination uptake.
+Community pharmacies play an important role in the provision of smoking cessation, preventing STIs and unplanned pregnancies through the C-Card scheme, free condom distribution, provision of emergency hormonal contraception and flu and Covid19 vaccination.
 It remains important that pharmacies are able to support needs in these areas.

 Compared with England, Brighton & Hove has more single person households, including single pensioner households.
 It may be more difficult for these households to access community pharmacies.
-The city overall also has significantly lower car or van ownership than the South-East or England, although this varies greatly across city areas, with lower car ownership for households in the city centre.
+The city also has significantly lower car or van ownership than the South East or England.